 - Very low cost of living – simply good bang for your buck.
 Prices are comparable to Thailand.
-A nice city centre 1 bedroom apartment is around $300 USD per month.
+A nice city center 1 bedroom apartment is around $300 USD per month.

 - Active young expat/remote worker community (including digital nomads who stayed when borders closed) best for ages 21 to 55 – this is not a retiree destination!
-The capital Tbilisi mixes history and modern conveniences as well as fast fibre optic internet (20 to 100MB typically).
+The capital Tbilisi mixes history with modern conveniences – as well as fast fiber optic internet (20 to 100MB typically).

 - Amazing nature just 30 minutes from the capital.
 Hikers love Georgia’s mountains.
 Affordable skiing too!

 - The food and wine!
-If you are a fan of comfort food, you’ll love Khinkali (big meaty dumplings), khachapuri (cheese breads) and more.
-Georgia has the oldest proven wine history – 8,000 years – and artisan wineries, making natural bio wine are all over Georgia.
+If you are a fan of comfort food, you’ll love khinkali (big meaty dumplings), khachapuri (cheese breads), and more.
+Georgia also has the oldest proven wine history – 8,000 years – and incredible artisan wineries making natural bio wine all over Georgia.

-- If you intend to stay longer than 6 months, and make Georgia your tax home, there are also some fantastic tax benefits, like the 1% individual entrepreneur tax rate.
-But you should explore these options before you arrive, not once you hit the 6 month mark, as if you have intent to stay 6+ months, it can be very costly if you don’t organises the good tax rates from the get go.
+- If you intend to stay longer than 6 months and make Georgia your tax home, there are also some fantastic tax benefits, like the 1% individual entrepreneur tax rate.
+But you should explore these options before you arrive, not once you hit the 6 month mark, as it can be very costly if you don’t organize the good tax rates from the get go.